Fire and rescue services

 It's illegal to import, use or possess medication containing:

 Other restrictions may apply.
-Check with the High Commission of the Republic of The Gambia before you travel.
+Check with the High Commission of The Gambia before you travel.

 If you're arrested, ask police or prison officials to contact the Australian High Commission in Abuja, or the Canadian Embassy in Dakar.
 Do this as soon as possible.
 See Local contacts